Vyral/base-template/_posts/2018-08-23-welcome-to-our-property-of-the-week-407-caddy-avenue.md

 {% include pullquote.html %}

 Moving on, the dry bar located in the hall between the kitchen and great room is the perfect feature to marry these spaces.
-Its custom maple cabinetry is the same as that found elsewhere throughout the home, such as in the kitchen—where you’ll also find a huge two-tier center island and plenty of storage solutions. &nbsp;
+Its custom maple cabinetry is the same as that found elsewhere throughout the home, such as in the kitchen—where you’ll also find a huge two-tier center island and plenty of storage solutions.

 With heated floors throughout, this home has everything you need including a main-floor master with en suite, solid oak doors, and custom upgrades.